Rights Respecting School

 Letter to David Cameron

-As part of PSHE last half term April 2016, the children wrote a letter to David Cameron to ask him to prioritize the rights of the child at the worlds first Humanitarian summit this summer.
+As part of PSHE in April 2016, the children wrote a letter to David Cameron to ask him to prioritize the rights of the child at the worlds first Humanitarian summit this summer.

-The Rights Respecting Steering Group consists of elected Rights ambassador who represent each class.
+The Rights Respecting Ambassadors represent each class.
 These children are our UNICEF ambassadors, who work hard to help others in the school learn all about the important work of UNICEF.

 At Grange Primary School, children’s understanding of their rights has been developed through various charters.
 A charter displays between five and eight rights from the UNCRC, which the pupils believe to be most relevant to their setting.
 The charter also shows actions for how all pupils and adults within will ensure the selected rights can be enjoyed by everyone.